revoltchat/rfcs/rfcs/rfc-0000-interactions.md

 # Security concerns

+- Sending requests to unsecure bot routes

 <!-- How does this RFC impact security, this section might not always be applicable and if you believe it is not please write in this section why you believe that. -->

 # Future ideas

+- more components and interaction types

 <!-- Are there any features or changes that this proposal could enable, or how this proposal impacts the future of Revolt. -->